randruc/Lazuli/doc/CStyleAndConventions.md

 Line length is set to 80 characters.
 Each line of code shouldn't exceed 80 columns.

+> Documents must be easily readable without scrolling in a console (e.g. with
+> `less` or `cat`), in simple text editors, or when comparing two versions in
+> a file diff utility.

 ## Comments

 Only use C89 comments, no C/C++ comments.